Pediatric Primary Care Nurse Practitioner (PPCNP) Graduate Certificate Programs (Post-MSN) - Online and Campus

 The University of Tennessee at Knoxville offers a hybrid online Primary Care Pediatric Nurse Practitioner Graduate Certificate program through its College of Nursing.
 Most of the program’s didactic coursework is delivered via distance learning.
 However, students in the program are required to attend two campus visits per semester for each of the program’s clinical courses in addition to completing 600 supervised direct patient care clinical hours.
 Admission to the program is open to RNs who have completed an MSN or DNP degree in any specialization.
 For more information, visit the University of Tennessee at Knoxville’s College of Nursing at nursing.utk.edu.

-More Graduate Certificates in Pediatric Primary Care Nurse Practitioner
+More Pediatric Primary Care Nurse Practitioner Graduate Certificate Programs

 *Important to note that some online PPCNP graduate certificate programs are not authorized to accept applicants from all 50 states, and that licensing requirements for PPCNPs vary by state.
 It is therefore advisable to read program admissions policies and review state licensing requirements carefully prior to applying to an out-of-state online PPCNP graduate certificate program.